Nakhichevan Autonomous Soviet Socialist Republic: Sovietization

-Nakhichevan in the Soviet Union
+Soviet Union

 As a constituent part of the Soviet Union, tensions lessened over the ethnic composition of Nakhichevan or any territorial claims regarding it.
 Instead, it became an important point of industrial production with particular emphasis on the mining of minerals such as salt.
 Under Soviet rule, it was once a major junction on the Moscow–Tehran railway line as well as the Baku–Yerevan railway.
 It also served as an important strategic area during the Cold War, sharing borders with both Turkey (a NATO member state) and Iran (a close ally of the West until the Iranian Revolution of 1979).

 Facilities improved during Soviet times; education and public health especially began to see some major changes.
 In 1913, Nakhichevan only had two hospitals with a total of 20 beds.
 The region was plagued by widespread diseases including trachoma and typhus.
 Malaria, which mostly came from the adjoining Aras River, brought serious harm to the region.
 At any one time, between 70% and 85% of Nakhichevan's population was infected with malaria, and in the region of Norashen (present-day Sharur) almost 100% were struck with the disease.
 This situation improved dramatically under Soviet rule.
 Malaria was sharply reduced and trachoma, typhus, and relapsing fever were eliminated.

 During the Soviet era, Nakhichevan saw a significant demographic shift.
 Its Armenian population gradually decreased as many emigrated to the Armenian SSR.
 In 1926, 15% of region's population was Armenian, but by 1979, this number had shrunk to 1.4%.
 The Azeri population, meanwhile increased substantially with both a higher birth rate and immigration from Armenia (going from 85% in 1926 to 96% by 1979).